mysociety/alaveteli/doc/INSTALL.md

 1.9).

-A well-configured installation of this code will separately have had Exim make a backup copy of the email in a separate mailbox, just in case.
+A well-configured installation of this code will separately have had the MTA make a backup copy of the email in a separate mailbox, just in case.

 # Step 6: Set up configs